kiran-harbak/zymmr/docs/reports/analytics-report.md

     -   **stacking-axis**: `Priority`
     -   Click **Execute Chart**.

-The system will instantly generate the stacked bar chart.
+The system will generate the stacked bar chart.

 ::: tip Start with a Question
 The best way to build a useful report is to first ask a question, such as "How many bugs were created last month?" or "What is the average time spent per feature?"
 This question will guide your choices in the builder.